amo13/spleeter-wrapper/README.md

 # How

 - Splits the original file, runs Spleeter on the parts, then joins/concatenates the parts.
-- Removes the padding that Spleeter adds, which would otherwise be heard as cracks in the joined output audio file.
+- Removes the padding that Spleeter adds to each part, which would otherwise be heard as cracks in the joined output audio file.

 ## Why does spleeter add the padding/cracks?